jnguyen0101/TicTacToe/README.md

 # Tic Tac Toe
 A Java implementation of a Tic Tac Toe game meant to be played in the console.
-This repository contains a simple implementation of the classic Tic Tac Toe game written in Java.
 The game can be played by two players taking turns on the same system or by one player against a CPU.
 ## Features
 - **Two-player mode**: Play with a friend on the same computer.
 - **CPU opponent mode**: Challenge a CPU with adjustable difficulty levels (Easy, Medium, Hard). **WIP**